KhiopsML/khiops-doc/docs/setup/nocode.md

     </a>

 === "Ubuntu"
-    The installation of Khiops Desktop requires two packages: `khiops-core` and `khiops` (containing the GUI).
+    The installation of the Khiops desktop application involves two packages: `khiops-core` and `khiops` (containing the GUI).

     You can run the following command: